ABarszcz/School/README.md

 # School

-This repository is for college / schoolwork to show examples of my code.
+Very old repository containing a couple of final assignments.